Derwent Bridge

 Derwent Bridge is a rural locality in the local government area (LGA) of Central Highlands in the Central LGA region of Tasmania.
 The locality is about 101 km north-west of the town of Hamilton.
-The 2016 census has a population of 23 for the state suburb of Derwent Bridge.
+The 2021 Census it listed with a population of 40 for the state suburb of Derwent Bridge.

 It is on the Lyell Highway at the southern edge of the Cradle Mountain-Lake St Clair National Park.

 It is just south of Lake St Clair and the Lake St Clair visitor centre; and it is north of Lake King William and the Butlers Gorge Power Station.

 It is also the last inhabited location before Linda Valley in the West Coast Range - this section of the highway passes through the Wild Rivers National Park.
 In the past there were a couple of isolated houses along Lyell Highway that have been removed.